uberhalit/SekiroFpsUnlockAndMore/README.md

 * Utility can't seem to find the game? - Make sure your game exe is called `sekiro.exe`
 * Make sure you followed the appropriate steps and didn't skip any (especially not the deletion of the Sekiro profile!)
 * Try disabling `Fullscreen optimization` for Sekiro: right mouse click on `sekiro.exe -> Compatibility-> tick 'Disable fullscreen optimizations'`
+* If you are using ReShade make sure your preset doesn't enforce 60 Hz, try removing ReShade and see if it solves the problem
 * Try adding the whole game folder and `Sekiro FPS Unlocker and more` to your antivirus's exclusion list
 * Try disabling `Steam Broadcast` (streaming via overlay)
 * Try to force disable VSYNC even when you are using GSYNC